-You will experience immediate and substantial decrease in the net tangible book value per share of the ADSs you purchase.
+You will experience immediate and substantial dilution in the net tangible book value per share of the ADSs you purchase.

 Because the price per ADS being offered is substantially higher than the net tangible book value per share of our ADSs, you will suffer substantial dilution in the net tangible book value of the ADSs you purchase in this offering.
-With a public offering price of \$1.00 per ADS, if you purchase ADSs in this offering, you will experience an immediate decrease of approximately \$(0.52) per ADS in the net tangible book value of the ADSs.
+Assuming a public offering price of \$2.18 per ADS, which is the last reported sales price of our ADSs on Nasdaq on February 7, 2023, if you purchase ADSs in this offering, you will experience an immediate increase of approximately \$0.14 per ADS in the net tangible book value of the ADSs.
+In addition, if previously issued options or warrants to acquire ADSs are exercised at prices below the offering price, you will experience further dilution.
 See "Dilution" for a more detailed discussion of the dilution you may incur in connection with this offering.